 Why is my pool still green, you are wondering?
 Well, it’s a chemical imbalance.
 So first, ensure the pool has a pH of 7, then shock the pool with chemicals.
 Take your liquid chlorine and disburse it around the pool evenly, and then turn on the filter.

 Let the entire liquid chlorine circulate in the pool for several hours before you brush the pool.
 Be thorough when brushing.
 You can also use a suitable quality algaecide to clean the pool.
+Always consult with a professional before handling and adding any amount of chemicals.

 Fourth Step: Pump And Filter